razee-io/Razee/README.md

    For more info on labeling resources and namespaces, see [docs here](https://github.com/razee-io/Watch-keeper/#collecting-resources)

 3. Verify that your Kubernetes resource is displayed in Razeedash.
    1. Open Razeedash. **Tip**: To find the public IP address that is assigned to your RazeeDash service, run `kubectl get service razeedash-lb -n razee`.

-      ```
+      ```bash
       open http://"${RAZEEDASH_LB}":8080
       ```

    2. Click **Sign in with GitHub**.
    3. Select the GitHub organization that you connected Razeedash to.
 The Razeedash console opens automatically.
    4. Verify that you can access deployment information about your Kubernetes resource in Razeedash.

 4. Optional: Configure Razeedash to display the cluster name instead of the cluster ID.
 By default, all Kubernetes resources that you watch in a cluster are listed with their cluster ID in the Razeedash console.
 You can change this setting and instead display the cluster name or any other string to help you find the Kubernetes resources of a cluster more quickly.
    1. In your cluster, create a Kubernetes configmap that looks similar to the following.
 Enter the name that you want to display in Razeedash in the `data.name` section.
 In the following example, you change the cluster ID to `razee-1`.

       Example configmap:

       ```yaml
       apiVersion: v1
       data: